Minister says Rwanda flights will start ‘within weeks’ despite no airline named

 Health Secretary Victoria Atkins said the Home Office was ‘ready to go’ in implementing the scheme.

-A Cabinet minister was unable to say whether the Government had found an airline to send asylum seekers to Rwanda despite suggesting that flights would take off “within weeks”.
+A Cabinet minister was unable to say whether the Government has found an airline to send asylum seekers to Rwanda despite suggesting that flights would take off “within weeks”.

-Health Secretary Victoria Atkins insisted the Home Office was “ready to go” in implementing the scheme as a Bill aimed at saving the stalled deportation policy makes its way through Parliament.
+Health Secretary Victoria Atkins insisted the Home Office is “ready to go” in implementing the scheme as a Bill aimed at saving the stalled deportation policy makes its way through Parliament.

 Prime Minister Rishi Sunak has repeatedly said flights to Kigali will take off by spring, but refused to name a specific date.